-A Health Reimbursement Account (HRA) is an account funded by Broward County, for employees enrolled in one of the Consumer Driven Health (CDH) Plans.
+A Health Reimbursement Account (HRA) is an account funded by Broward County, for employees enrolled in one of the High Deductible Health Plans (HDHP or HDHP OON) that cannot enroll in the Health Savings Account (HSA) due to IRS regulation or elected to keep the HRA due to an existing balance that they didn't want frozen.
 This account is only funded by Broward County if you and your enrolled spouse or domestic partner completes the annual Engagement Incentive.
 No additional deposits can be made to this account.
 You can use the funds to pay for eligible out-of-pocket health care expenses for you, your spouse and your eligible tax dependents.
 Eligible expenses include medical copays, coinsurance, deductibles, prescriptions and dental and vision expenses.

 - Tax-free money — You get to use tax-free, employer-provided dollars to pay for your health care expenses.

 - Works with an FSA — You can have both a health care Flexible Spending Account (FSA) and an HRA at the same time.
 This means more ways to save money!
 Expenses will be paid out of FSA first, HRA second.

 - Vested accounts — The balance in your HRA rolls over from year to year as long as you remain enrolled in the HRA for consecutive years.
 The maximum account balance or rollover cap for the HRA is $20,000, regardless of tier of coverage.